electricimp/Rocky/README.md

 <div id="context_userdata"><h3>context.userdata</h3></div>

 The *userdata* property can be used by the developer to store any information relevant to the current context.
-This is primairly used during long-running tasks and asynchronous requests.
+This is primarily used during long-running tasks and asynchronous requests.

 ```squirrel
 app.get("/temp", function(context) {